 This is a very enjoyable walk for experienced and intermediate walkers.
 Only the distance makes it a little long for beginners, although a linear walk along part of the route (Lynton nature reserve to Normanton, for example) would be an enjoyable shorter walk.
 This is a very easy route for navigation and terrain.
 Anglia Water have gone to some trouble to signpost the route well and keep it clear.
-Much of the route is surfaced paths, and on my last visit, August 2010, more paths were being surfaced.
+Much of the route is surfaced paths.

 There are toilets, cafes and more at the Normanton and Whitwell visitor centres, toilets also at the Egleton bird watching centre, and refreshment kiosks at various other points en route.

 If you like some solitude, perhaps this route is best walked out of season.
 It's very popular with cyclists and there is a cycle-hire shop on the route, so in Summer you will experience a constant ding-ding of cyclists behind you wanting to pass.